-The jagged climb to the Bridle Gap lookout was severe on my weary legs, but the view out the other side, of the majestic Bunbinyunna, Elder and Red Ranges, was immediately invigorating.
-This rocky outcrop provided one of the most memorable viewing platforms I’ve ever parked my butt on.
-The staggering 180º panorama was beyond awesome, even by the impossibly high Flinders Ranges standards.
+The jagged ascent to the Bridle Gap lookout was grinding on weary legs, but the view of the majestic Bunbinyunna, Elder and Red Ranges out the other side left me immediately invigorated.
+This rocky outcrop provided one of the most memorable viewing platforms I’d ever parked my butt on.
+The staggering 270º panorama was beyond awesome, even by the impossibly high Flinders Ranges standards.

-By the time I made it to Red Range campsite, it was well after dark; I was wearied, weakened and ready for bed, but I may have never been happier.
-Plus, tomorrow night I had hut accommodation to look forward to.
+By the time I made it to Red Range campsite I was wearied, weakened and ready for bed, but I may have never been happier.
+Plus, tomorrow night I had another hut to enjoy.

 All the details.

 Trail distance covered